Yakin explains the objectives for the World Cup in North America

 Finally, to the fans: many complain about the high ticket prices for this World Cup.

 "Our association was able to organize 500 discounted tickets for the most loyal fans.
 From what I've heard, sporting events in the USA are generally much more expensive than we're used to in Europe.
 Even in American football or basketball.
 Demand is obviously very high.
-It would of course be desirable for World Cup matches to remain accessible to everyone."
+Of course, it would be desirable for World Cup games to remain accessible to everyone."

 The World Cup opener against Qatar will be your 60th game as Swiss national team coach.
 Does this number make you proud?